bodywork-ml/bodywork-ml-pipeline-project/README.md

 ---

-# Bodywork: ML-Ops on k8s
+# ML-Ops on k8s using Bodywork

 This repository contains a simple Machine Learning Operations (MLOps) project, that demonstrates how to configure a machine learning solution for deployment to Kubernetes (k8s) using the Bodywork ML-Ops framework.